Maredudd ap Rhys Gryg: Exile

 Maredudd was exiled from the south around 1250 due to rivalries with his brother and his nephew, Rhys Mechyll and Rhys Fychan ap Rhys Mechyll.
 He fled to Gwynedd where he joined Llywelyn ap Gruffydd on his successful campaigns of 1256.
 Llywelyn thus rewarded him with land round Llanbadarn and Cantref Buellt.

 Treason and homage

 Maredudd contributed significantly in the 1257 battle of Cymerau where the Welsh side were victorious.
 However, Rhys Fychan's siding with the Welsh during this battle disenfranchised Maredudd; though he swore allegiance to Llywelyn in 1258, he later that year sided with the king.

-Consequently, on 28 May 1259, Maredydd was put on trial for treason, the first trial of its kind in Wales.
+Consequently, on 28 May 1259, Maredydd was put on trial for treason.
 He was found guilty by a council of native lords and imprisoned in the castle at Criccieth.

 In 1261, Maredudd was granted reconciliation with Llywelyn under severe terms, though the king retained Maredudd's homage in 1267 following the peace of Montgomery.
 Llywelyn received this homage in 1270.